 - Be careful always to maintain the air pressure at 140kPa.

-- Inspect the orifice holes of the nozzle or pilot relay based on the conditions of air supply
+- Inspect the orifice holes of the nozzle or pilot relay based on the conditions of the air supply

-- Every once in awhile, press the orifice cleaning button to clean the orifice
+- Every once in a while, press the orifice cleaning button to clean the orifice.

 - Whenever necessary, disassemble and unclog the nozzle.